 - First show interest in them by asking good questions about them and their business

 - Second, listen and comment on their answers.

 - Third, build the conversation and thus the relationship.

 - Finally, whet their appetite with what you offer.

 2. Sell Yourself as much as your Business

-There are innumerable solicitors, accountants, IT companies and all manner of consultant at every networking event.
-Sadly, when they stand to deliver their 60 second speeches, they all sound the same and blur into one mass of sameness.
-How can you therefore differentiate your business?
+There are innumerable solicitors, accountants, IT companies, and all manner of consultants at every networking event.
+Sadly, when they stand to deliver their 60-second speeches, they all sound the same and blur into one mass of sameness.
+How can you, therefore, differentiate your business?
 Part of the answer is to make yourself part of the difference.
 Make what you say memorable.
 Ensure that your message is clear.
 Make sure you focus on specific target markets in your speech.
 Focus on stories and solutions that you’ve delivered rather than ‘telling’ everyone what you do.
 You will sound more interesting and compelling and stand out from the crowd.

 3. You can’t sell Anything to Anyone

 All too often I hear people end their pitch with something like ‘So, if you know anyone that needs our services, please give me a call’.
 That’s normally preceded by a boring spiel about what the company offers and does.
 Be specific.
 Select a target sector and tell people you meet what you did for that client and why they needed you to do it.
 Keep what you say focused on the challenges you overcome for your customers.
 After all, you need to sell something to someone not anything to anyone.